vscode-restructuredtext/vscode-restructuredtext/README.md

 ### Linter
 The linter support is based on [Cody Hoover's ruby-linter](https://marketplace.visualstudio.com/items?itemName=hoovercj.ruby-linter).
 Either rstcheck or doc8 can be used as default linter.

-### Live Preview
-The initial idea was brought from [Thomas Haakon Townsend's ReStructured Text Previewer](https://marketplace.visualstudio.com/items?itemName=tht13.rst-vscode), but soon after moving fully to Sphinx, this extension becomes its own beast.

-Currently, the experiment is to enable live preview via Esbonio language server.

-### IntelliSense
-The IntelliSense support is provided by [Esbonio language server](https://github.com/swyddfa/esbonio).